sonu-dev/sku-promotion-engine/README.md

 # sku-promotion-engine
-An idea to create generic promotions for SKU's.
+An idea to create and apply generic promotions for SKU's.